 Need help with your keyword research?
-Web123’s specialised web copywriters can help.
+Web123’s specialized web copywriters can help.

 Get in touch with us today.

-From here you should have enough information to decide which keywords or key-phrases are worth optimising for (editing your content to include them) or advertising on.
+From here you should have enough information to decide which keywords or key phrases are worth optimizing for (editing your content to include them) or advertising on.